josswe26/code-buddy/README.md

 * The same applies for pagination is Search Results page which is currently not working.

 * A known issue with Summernote field validation is present in the project.
 An invalid form will be posted if the field is empty.
-A message will however be displayed, informing the user that there has been a problem with the submition.
+A message will however be displayed, informing the user that there has been a problem with the submission.

 [Back to top ⇧](#code-buddy)

 ## Acknowledgements

+* My partner, for her unconditional love, help and continued support in all aspects of life, specially when I did not have time for anything else than to work with this project.
+You made it possible!

+* My friend, Miguel, for being always there to help, no matter what time of the day.

+* My tutor, Marcel, for his invaluable support, feedback and guidance through the whole process.

+* Code Institute and its amazing Slack community for their support and providing me with the necessary knowledge to complete this project.

 [Back to top ⇧](#code-buddy)